Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 Soluble Fiber

-Soluble fiber dissolves in water and forms a gel-like texture in the digestive tract.
+Soluble fiber dissolves in water and forms a gel-like texture.
+It is commonly discussed for meal fullness and post-meal response.

 Insoluble Fiber